01What is a process?

 The point of all this work is the chain of guarantees: if FS is correct, and every Tᵢ–Pᵢ pair is correct, then by construction the executable cannot violate the safety property.
 This is what we mean by correctness-preserving transformations.
 The cost is real – every Pᵢ is a proof obligation that someone has to discharge – but for safety-critical systems the alternative is testing alone, and tests can only show the presence of bugs, never their absence.

 A real traffic-light controller has more states (yellow flashing for failure modes, pedestrian crossings, emergency-vehicle preemption), more invariants, and far more proof work.
 The example here has been deliberately stripped to its bare bones so the structure of the T-and-P chain is visible.
 Each Tᵢ refines the representation toward implementation; each Pᵢ rebuilds the safety guarantee at the new level.
-The same shape applies to airbag controllers, infusion-pump dosing logic, and railway interlocking systems.
+The same shape applies to airbag controllers, aircraft flight-control laws, and railway interlocking systems.

 Problems